Alliance-RDM-GDR/RDM_Codebook_App/docs/architecture.md

 The logic is structured in two distinct layers:

 * The **UI layer**, which defines the layout and dynamically renders content based on user actions and language selection.
-* The **Server layer**, which handles data input, metadata extraction (e.g., variable type detection, range computation, and missing value analysis), and codebook export using JavaScript Blob APIs.
+* The **Server layer** (the R process) handles all core logic: receiving data from the client via HTTP/WebSockets, file parsing, metadata extraction, and dynamically updating the UI.
+Data is stored exclusively in session-specific reactive values in the server's volatile memory (RAM).
+The data is automatically destroyed and is not persisted to any disk or database when the user's session is terminated.

 ## Platform Compatibility

-Because the app uses ShinyLive for deployment, it is platform-independent and requires only a modern web browser.
+The app is deployed using a standard **Shiny Server or RStudio Connect environment**.
+It requires only a modern web browser and is expected to perform similarly on recent versions of Chrome, Firefox, Safari, and Edge.
 It has been tested primarily on Google Chrome and Firefox and is expected to perform similarly on recent versions of Safari and Edge.
 The app supports responsive layout techniques using CSS media queries, making it usable on smaller desktop screens and most tablets.

 ## External Dependencies